-The General Medical Council found that approximately 45% of complaints about doctors in 2009 were related to GPs.
+The General Medical Council have found that approximately 42% of complaints about doctors were related to GPs.
 GP negligence can exacerbate an existing condition at best, and at worst, can endanger patients' lives.
 If you have suffered because of GP negligence, you may feel that taking action could be complicated and stressful.
 However, Quittance's panel of solicitors can guide you through the process, and ensure that you get the compensation you deserve.

 GP negligence can be defined as the failure of a GP to provide an appropriate diagnosis or the correct medication.
 Negligence also occurs when a GP fails to refer a patient for assessment by a specialist, or to act on the results of tests.
 This can be especially detrimental to people who have conditions that affect the length or quality of their lives.